valignatev/ddd-dynamic/README.md

 [Implementing Domain-Driven Design in PHP](https://dzone.com/articles/implementing-domain-driven-design-in-php) - Introduce Domain Driven Design and how to Implementing in Laravel with PHP by Alireza Rahmani Khalili.

+[Domain-Driven Design with TypeScript](https://khalilstemmler.com/articles/categories/domain-driven-design) - DDD series introduction and talk about how to implement DDD with TypeScript written by Khalil Stemmler.

 ## Talks, videos

 [Domain-Driven Design with Python](https://skillsmatter.com/skillscasts/5025-domain-driven-design-with-python) - Great talk about DDD and Python with explanations of many DDD topics and code examples by Robert Smallshire from Skills Matter